osresearch/litefestival/README.md

 ![Diagram of door frame coordinates](template.jpg)

-The boundaries for the door frames are (note that the image is wrong!):
+The boundaries for the door frames are:

 ```
 let x_cords [0, 204, 504, 708, 1047, 1249, 1550, 1752];